d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 # The Object Detection Dataset
+:label:`sec_object-detection-dataset`

 There is no small dataset such as MNIST and Fashion-MNIST in the field of object detection.
-In order to quickly demonstrate object detection models, we collected a small dataset.
+In order to quickly demonstrate object detection models, we collected and labeled a small dataset.
-First, we took photos of free bananas from our office and generated generated
+First, we took photos of free bananas from our office and generated
 1000 banana images with different rotations and sizes.
 Then we placed each banana image at a random position on some background image.
+In the end, we labeled bounding boxes for those bananas on the images.

 ## Downloading the Dataset